rahulrdhoka/qa_projects/QA_Projects_Experience.md

 **$${\color{blue}list\space of \space Industry \space QA \space Projects \space -confidential \space non-disclosure}$$**

-**Project # 9: Data API (DAP) Integration**  <br> **API Tester and Database Functional Testing** <br> Client Confidential <br>
-**Role: Software Test Engineer <br>
-  Period: - AUG 2022– JULY 2023**  <br>
- **Responsibilities:** <br>
-* Conducted data quality assessments to identify and prioritize data quality issues, resulting in a 20% increase in data accuracy.
-* Validated and cleansed data using SQL and other Scripts reducing the number of data errors by 25%.
-* Integrated and transformed data from various sources, including databases and APIs, ensuring data consistency and accuracy across systems.
-* Created and executed test plans and test cases for data quality testing, resulting in a 30% reduction in defect rates.
-* Tracked and reported defects using JIRA, ensuring that issues were resolved in a timely manner.
-* Provided guidance and training to other team members on data quality best practices and standards.
-* Conducted functional and regression testing of web and mobile applications, ensuring the quality of software releases.
-* Worked with cross-functional teams to identify and resolve software issues.
-* Troubleshot API issues using Postman and SOAPUI, working closely with development teams to resolve issues in a timely manner.
-* Worked with cross-functional teams to ensure API data met business requirements and specifications.
-* Participated in agile scrum meetings, providing updates on API testing progress and identifying any potential roadblocks.
-* Executed and maintained API testing frameworks, ensuring that tests were executed effectively.

-**Project # 8: NGX Next Gen Services 2.0** <br>
-**API Tester Rest Assured** <br>
-Client Confidential <br>
-**Role: Software Test Engineer** <br>
-**Period: - JUN 2021– July 2022** <br>
-**Responsibilities:** <br>
-* Designed and executed Rest Assured tests to ensure the quality and accuracy of REST APIs, resulting in a 25% improvement in API performance.
-* Analysed API data, identifying data quality issues and providing recommendations for improvement.
-* Troubleshot API issues using Rest Assured, working closely with development teams to resolve issues in a timely manner.
-* Worked with cross-functional teams to ensure API data met business requirements and specifications.
-* Executed and maintained REST Assured testing frameworks, ensuring that tests were executed efficiently and effectively.
-* Automated the REST Assured tests using Selenium, which resulted in 40% faster test execution.
-* Participated in agile scrum meetings, providing updates on API testing progress and identifying any potential roadblocks.

-**Project # 7: META PX WEB** <br>
-**API Tester** <br>
-**Client Confidential** <br>
-**Role: Software Test Engineer** <br>
-**Period: - OCT 2020 – JAN 2**021 <br>
-**Responsibilities:** <br>
-* Conducted functional, regression, and performance testing of RESTful and SOAP APIs using Postman, Swagger, and RestAssured
-* Worked closely with developers to identify and troubleshoot API issues and ensure that APIs met functional and non-functional requirements.
-* Developed and executed test cases and test scenarios for APIs, and documented test results and defects.
-* Implemented test automation scripts using Java and Python, and integrated automated tests into the build process using CI/CD tools like Jenkins.
-* Collaborated with business analysts, project managers, and other stakeholders to ensure that API testing aligned with project timelines and goals.
-* Provided feedback on API design and documentation, and suggested improvements to enhance API usability and functionality.

-**Project # 6: BRI API UP NX** <br>
-**API Testing** <br>
-Client Confidential <br>
-**Role: Software Test Engineer** <br>
-**Period: Nov 2019- March 2020** <br>
-**Responsibilities:** <br>
-* Worked closely with developers and product owners to understand API requirements and design comprehensive test cases.
-* Developed and executed test plans and test cases for RESTful APIs and SOAP APIs.
-* Created and maintained automated test suites using Postman, SOAP UI, and Selenium.
-* Performed functional, regression, and integration testing of APIs.
-* Worked with cross-functional teams to identify and resolve defects.
-* Conducted performance testing of APIs using Postman
-* Contributed to the development and maintenance of CI/CD pipelines.
-* Participated in daily stand-up meetings and sprint planning sessions.
-* Mentored junior testers on best practices for API testing.

-**Project # 5: ABR Crystal** <br>
-**Functional Testing** <br>
-Client Confidential <br>
-**Role: Software Test Engineer** <br>
-**Period: Dec 2017 – OCT 2019** <br>
-**Responsibilities:** <br>
-* Performed exploratory and scripted functional testing on mobile and desktop applications using manual testing.
-* Excelled in finding, documenting and reporting errors, feedbacks and other issues within mobile and desktop applications
-* Demonstrated methodical, detail oriented and thorough approach to all assignments while adhering to compressed timelines.
-* Participated in requirement walkthrough meetings and clarified requirement ambiguity with Business Analysts.
-* Worked with developers and Business testers which included triaging/prioritizing the defects.
-* Documented summary reports for each of the major test sequences detailing defect incidence, defect resolution and results of system retests/regression tests.
-* Coordinated onsite offshore communication.
-* Performed smoke testing, browser compatibility testing and usability testing.

 **Project # 4: AHM –PHIT (USA) – Aetna** <br>
 **Client: Active Health & Aetna** <br>
 **Project Description:**  <br>